 Below are some flight and aircraft terminology that helps aviation maintenance technicians to keep the flight crew and passengers safe and the aircraft in good working condition.

-Aviation Maintenance Technicians should understand certain important terms related to aircraft flight so they understand how the aircraft is performing while in the field.
+Aviation Maintenance Technicians should understand certain important terms related to aircraft flight, so they understand how the aircraft is performing while in the field.
 These terms will also help aircraft maintenance technicians talk with colleagues and pilots to prepare aircraft for safe travel.
 Understanding the right terminology will give the aircraft maintenance technician confidence to repair and maintain aircraft safely.

 Aerodynamic Coefficient – non-dimensional coefficients for aerodynamic forces and moments.

 Air Traffic Clearance – an authorization by air traffic control to prevent collision between multiple aircraft and for an aircraft to proceed under specific traffic conditions within controlled airspace.

 Autorotation – a rotorcraft flight condition where the lifting rotor is driven by the action of the air while in flight.